mcastling/mcastling.github.io/NUItutorials/creating-custom-view-controls.md

 + A **wheel event** is when the mouse wheel (or similar) is moved while hovering over a view (via a mouse pointer or hover pointer).

-If the control needs to utilize hover and wheel events, then the correct [behaviour flag](#controlbehaviour) should be used when constructing the control, and then the appropriate method should be overridden.
+If the control needs to utilize hover and wheel events, then the correct [behaviour flag](#controlbehaviour) should be used when constructing the control, and the appropriate method should be overridden.

 [Back to top](#top)